anthonymcglone2022/swagger.io/README.md

 # swagger.io
 API docs demo using Swagger

+View the JSON file by clicking on "File > Import file" on https://editor.swagger.io/